chonton/apm-client/README.md

 TraceClientFilter exports outgoing requests.
 Prior to sending the request, a new span is created.
 The outgoing requests includes **x-ddtrace-parent_trace_id** and **x-ddtrace-parent_span_id** headers indicating that new span.
 Once the request has completed, the span is closed and sent to Datadog APM.

-### Register TraceClientFilter with JaxRS to report outgoing requests (and propagate x-ddtrace- headers)

 ```java
 public class ProxyFactory {